 A: No, there is no interest paid on capital credits.
 The cooperative gets most of our revenues from one primary source, which is the sale of electricity.
 To pay for interest on the capital credits, rates would have to be increased.

-Q: Do I get paid my capital credits balance at once?
+Q: Do I get paid my entire capital credits balance at once?

-A: The co-op cannot pay back all of the capital credits at one time since our equity level must be maintained to a certain level in order to meet our debt covenants.
-Remember that these dollars are used to uphold strong business operation.
+A: The Cooperative cannot pay back all of the capital credits at one time since our equity level must be maintained to a certain level in order to meet the financial institutions that lend us money(debt covenants).
+Remember that these dollars are used to uphold strong business operations.

 Q: How do you determine the amount to be returned?

-A: Delaware County Electric Cooperative’s Board of Directors decides each year how much the co-op can afford to refund to its members.
-There are many items taken into consideration, such as the general financial well being of the cooperative, debt covenants and future capital needs before the board of directors decides on how much the coop can afford to refund its members.
+A: Delaware County Electric Cooperative’s Board of Directors decides each year how much the Cooperative can afford to refund to its members.
+There are many items taken into consideration, such as the general financial well-being of the Cooperative, debt covenants and future capital needs before the board of directors decides on how much the Cooperative can afford to refund its members.

 Q: I moved off the cooperative’s line, will I still receive my capital credits?